bence-boer/bence-boer/README.md

 # Hello, I'm Bence Boér! 👋

 I am your friendly neighborhood [**software developer**](https://bence-boer.github.io/bence-boer/) and UI/UX designer, always eager to discover new and exciting projects to work on.
-Currently, I am pursuing a degree in Computer Science at [**ELTE**](https://www.elte.hu/en/) and working part-time as a developer at [**ARDINSYS zrt.**](https://ardinsys.hu/)
+Currently, I am pursuing a bachelor's degree in Computer Science at [**ELTE**](https://www.elte.hu/en/) and working part-time as an application developer intern at [**Oracle**](https://www.oracle.com/)

-Feel free to explore my projects and don't hesitate to contact me if you have any exciting ideas you'd like to collaborate on.
+Feel free to explore my projects and don't hesitate to contact me if you have any exciting ideas you'd like to collaborate on!

 ---
 ## 🔭 Current Projects